 - "${HOME}/.mattercert:/root/.mattercert" # Mounts the Matterbridge certificate directory

-Copy it in the home directory or edit the existing one to add the matterbridge service.
+Copy it to your home directory or edit your existing compose file to add the Matterbridge service.

 docker compose up -d